wearekickback/kip/kips/kip-withdrawals.md

 - **Easier overview of user balance** - because all ETH is in one place we can easily give the user an on-chain overview of their total deposits and payouts on Kickback.

 - **Upgrade-able contracts** - separating the payment processing logic from data storage and from event management makes it easier for us to deploy updates to the various contracts.
 The data storage contract is kept as simple as possible and as a pure re-usable data store, albeit with role-based access control to ensure its security.
+We use the `UpgradeableInterface` interface in concert with [`ERC165`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/introspection/ERC165.sol) to enable upgrade-able contracts (see below).

+- **Configurable event incentives** - one of the nice things about this architecture is that the `UserPot` is only responsible for summing up deposits and payouts - actual calculation of what the payout should be is done by the `Event` contract.
+If we wished to test out new strategies (e.g. sweepstakes) or try using a single `Event` instance for multiple events we could easily do so.

 ## Risks and and trade-offs